Donald Gilbert Kennedy

 Donald Gilbert Kennedy (March 1898 – 1976) was a teacher, then an administrator in the British colonial service in the Gilbert and Ellice Islands Colony and the British Solomon Islands Protectorate.
 For his services as a Coastwatcher during the Pacific War (World War II), he was awarded the DSO, and the Navy Cross (U.S.).
-He published journal articles and books on the material culture of Vaitupu atoll, land tenure and the language of the Ellice Islands.
+He published journal articles and books on the material culture of Vaitupu atoll, land tenure, and the language of the Ellice Islands.

 Childhood and education

 Kennedy, the son of Robert and Isabelle Kennedy (née Chisholm), was born at Springhills near Invercargill.
 The family moved to Oamaru in 1904 and Kennedy attended local public schools: Tokarahi primary school (1904–1910) and Waitaki Boys' High School (1911–1915).

 He attended Kaikorai School in Dunedin where he gained a Teacher’s Certificate.
 He also completed the first part of an arts degree in French, Latin and History at Otago University, although he did not complete the degree.
 He served in the territorial army and in March 1918 he enlisted in the New Zealand army.
 When World War I ended in November 1918, he was a second lieutenant with his unit in training.

-He was a teacher at the Native College at Otaki (1919) and Dannevirke High School (1920).
+He was a teacher at the Native College at Ōtaki (1919) and Dannevirke High School (1920).
 In December 1920, he married Nellie Chapman; they divorced in 1944.